Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios

 The augmentation of the state variable enables us to define a set of objectives expressed as a function of the state $\bf \chi$, i.e., depend on both the Cartesian coordinates of the ee (or any point along the human-robot kinematic chain) and the joint coordinates.

-\paragraph{Closed-Loop Inverse Kinematics} For a redundant system, the Inverse Kinematics problem finds the joint velocity vector $\dot{\boldsymbol{q}}$ that produces a desired ee velocity, $\dot{\boldsymbol{x}}$.
-The equation $\dot{\boldsymbol{q}} = \textbf{J}^{\dagger} \dot{\boldsymbol{x}}$ represents one possible solution to this problem, where $\textbf{J} \!\in\! \mathbb{R}^{6\times N}$ is the Jacobian matrix, and $\textbf{J}^{\dagger}$ is its pseudoinverse.
+\paragraph{Closed-Loop Inverse Kinematics} For a redundant system, the inverse kinematics problem $\dot{\boldsymbol{q}} = \textbf{J}^{\dagger} \dot{\boldsymbol{x}}$ represents one possible solution where $\textbf{J} \!\in\! \mathbb{R}^{6\times N}$ is the Jacobian matrix, and $\textbf{J}^{\dagger}$ is its pseudoinverse.
 This solution can be derived by: minimising the error between the desired ee velocity and the one achieved by the joint velocities.
 This least-squares formulation allows the use of HQP-based techniques to solve the robot kinematics problem, even in fast and real-time control applications.
 Furthermore, a Closed-Loop IK (CLIK) scheme \cite{tassi2021augmented} is employed to correct position errors between the desired and actual pose.
 This modifies the equation to: where $\boldsymbol{x}_m \!\in\! \mathbb{R}^6$ is the measured Cartesian pose, and $\textbf{K}_x \!\in\! \mathbb{R}^{6 \times 6}$ is a positive-definite diagonal gain matrix responsible for ensuring error convergence.
 Thus, we can write the optimisation in augmented form, to address the CLIK problem for both the robot: and the human model: where $\Delta t$ is the control period and ${^0\boldsymbol{x}}^R_{ee, *}{\scriptstyle (t-\Delta t)}$ and ${^p\boldsymbol{x}}^H_{ee, *}{\scriptstyle (t-\Delta t)}$ represent the optimal poses of the ees obtained at the previous time iterations.